dzeriho/xforwoocommerce-docs/docs/installation/standalone-plugins.md

 sidebar_position: 3
 ---

-# Standalone plugins
+# Stand-alone plugins

-XforWooCommerce standalone plugins install regularly like any other WordPress plugins.
+XforWooCommerce stand-alone plugins are installed regularly like any other plugin for WordPress.

 ## How to install?